-Risk factors for lead exposure include: socioeconomic disadvantage; living in an area with lead industry; renovation or deterioration of older lead-painted houses; and previously living in developing countries where leaded gasoline is still used.
-Socioeconomic factors, such as lower family income, older age of housing, and poorer nutritional status are also associated with exposure to lead.
+Risk factors for lead exposure include socioeconomic disadvantage; living in an area with lead industry; renovation or deterioration of older lead-painted houses; and previously living in a developing country where leaded gasoline is still used.^{15,28} Socioeconomic factors associated with lead exposure include lower family income, older age of housing, and poorer nutritional status.

-In a New York study of low-income pregnant women, foreign-born women were 8 times more likely to have elevated BLLs compared to women born in the U.S. The American College of Obstetricians and Gynecologists (ACOG) and CDC also list the following as risk factors for lead exposure in pregnant women: living near a point source of lead; working with lead or living with someone who does; using lead-glazed ceramic pottery; eating nonfood substances (e.g., pica); using complementary and alternative therapies; using imported cosmetics; engaging in high-risk hobbies; renovating old homes without lead hazards in place; consuming lead contaminated drinking water; having a previous history of lead exposure; and living with someone diagnosed with elevated lead levels.
+In a New York study of low-income pregnant women, foreign-born women were 8 times more likely to have elevated BLLs compared with women born in the United States.29 The American

+College of Obstetricians and Gynecologists (ACOG) and the CDC also list the following as risk factors for lead exposure in pregnant women: living near a point source of lead; working with lead or living with someone who does; using lead-glazed ceramic pottery; eating nonfood substances (e.g., pica); using complementary and alternative therapies; using imported cosmetics; engaging in high-risk hobbies; renovating old homes without lead hazards in place; consuming lead-contaminated drinking water; having a previous history of lead exposure; and living with someone diagnosed with an elevated BLL.^{3,30}

 Specific risk factors may vary in different communities.
-For example, exposures that occur through local water sources, lead pipes, as well as culturally linked sources such as folk remedies, imported food and candy, and traditional pottery used for cooking, may influence lead exposure on the local level.
-The CDC recommends that state or local health departments provide information to clinicians on community-specific risk factors that can be used to determine the need for screening in pregnant women.
-The CDC also recommends developing validated questionnaires at the community level since risk factors may vary significantly between communities.
+For example, exposures that occur through local water sources, lead pipes, and culturally-linked sources such as folk remedies, imported food and candy, and traditional pottery used for cooking^{31,32} may influence lead exposure on the local level.
+The CDC recommends that state or local health departments provide information to clinicians on community-specific risk factors that can be used to determine the need for screening in pregnant women.3 The CDC also recommends developing validated questionnaires at the community level since risk factors may vary significantly between communities.